 Defining a risk policy taking into consideration the possibility of default by: (a) the card issuers, which have the obligation of transferring to the credit and debit card labels the fees charged for the transactions carried out by their card holders, and/or (b) the acquirers, which are used by the PagSeguro Group to approve transactions with the issuers.

-Mr. Alcaro is currently our Chief Business Development Officer and has been a member of our board of directors since 2017.
-Mr. Alcaro had been our Chief Financial and Investor Relations Officer and Chief Accounting Officer until 2021.
-He is currently a member of the Board of directors of the UOL group and had been the Chief Financial and Mergers & Acquisitions Officer of the UOL group and Executive Officer of the Folha Group since 2011.
+Mr. Alcaro is currently our is currently the Vice-Chairman of PagSeguro Digital and has been a member of our board of directors since 2017 and our Chief Financial and Investor Relations Officer and Chief Accounting Officer from 2011 until 2021.
+He is currently a member of the Board of directors of the UOL group and had been the Chief Financial Officer of the UOL group from 2011 until 2021.
 He holds a bachelor’s degree in business administration from the Getúlio Vargas Foundation (Fundação Getúlio Vargas – FGV-SP) in São Paulo.
 Before joining our group, Mr. Alcaro held several positions, including Finance Vice President at Walmart Brazil from 2008 to 2011, Financial Planning and Investors Relations Director at Walmart USA from 2006 to 2008, Mergers & Acquisitions Director at Walmart USA from 2003 to 2006, Finance Manager at Walmart Brazil from 1997 to 2003 and Senior Auditor at PricewaterhouseCoopers from 1992 to 1997.

 |Ricardo Dutra da Silva||Member|